10 Best HVAC Companies in Lawrence, KS

 Understand Work Details

 Always make sure you understand the details of any project.
 For HVAC repairs, your provider should specify which parts need replacement and why.
 Confirm that your technician will clean and test the full system after repairs are finished to verify that it’s working properly.
 When replacing your HVAC, ask the contractor to provide details on the new estimated installation time, brand, energy efficiency, model, and features.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Compare Warranties